Menelik II: Italo-Ethiopian War

 Crispi sent another 15,000 men to the Horn of Africa and ordered the main Italian commander, General Oreste Baratieri, to finish off the "barbarians".
 As Baratieri dithered, Menelik was forced to pull back on 17 February 1896 as his huge host was running out of food.
 After Crispi sent an insulting telegram accusing Baratieri of cowardice, on 28 February 1896 the Italians decided to seek battle with Menelik.
 On 1 March 1896, the two armies met at Adwa.
 The Ethiopians came out victorious.

-With victory at Adwa and the Italian colonial army destroyed, Eritrea was Menelik's for the taking but no order to occupy was given.
-It seemed that Menelik was wiser than the Europeans had given him credit for.
-Realising that the Italians would bring all their force to bear on his country if he attacked, he instead sought to restore the peace that had been broken by the Italians and their treaty manipulation seven years before.
-In signing the treaty, Menelik again proved his adeptness at politics as he promised each nation something for what they gave and made sure each would benefit his country and not another nation.
+With victory at Adwa and the Italian colonial army defeated, Eritrea was Menelik's for the taking but no order to occupy was given.
+Apart from a few cavalry units, the bulk of the Ethiopian army did not pursue the defeated Italians; only between March 3 and 4 did Ras Mangasha's troops advance to the old Italian camp at Sauria, while Dejacc Area advanced to the Mareb River.
+The Ethiopian army was severely weakened by losses suffered in battle, disease, and food shortages, so Menelik ordered a retreat to Addis Ababa, leaving only a few units under the command of Ras Alula and Ras Mangasha in Tigray.
+He instead sought to restore the peace that had been broken by the Italians and their treaty manipulation seven years before.
 Subsequently, the Treaty of Addis Ababa was reached between the two nations.
 Italy was forced to recognise the absolute independence of Ethiopia, as described in Article 3 of the treaty.
-France and Britain also signed the treaty.
-And if one of the nations tried to reject the treaty, the other two would stop it, because no country wanted the other one to gain more power.

-Developments during Menelik's reign